-- 1. Develop eligibility criteria and assessment process for patient inclusion in programming. - 2.
-Implement programming to promote MOUD and STUD treatment access, engagement, and/or retention.
-Strategies and interventions may include, but are not limited to: - a) Contingency management in a format that is compliant with current local and Federal regulations; - b) Coordination with other behavioral and physical health system partners; - c) Employment training or financial training; - d) Expanded clinic hours; - e) Facilitation of virtual communication or telehealth visits; - f) Family/social network engagement; - g) Health and wellness programming; - h) Mobile services (including screening, assessment, and induction onto medication); - i) Peer engagement; - j) Provision of bilingual/culturally responsive services; - k) Provision of child care; - I) Targeted or expanded outreach; and/or - m) Team-based/multi-disciplinary approaches. - 3.
-Track recipients of services and record relevant outcomes. - 4.
+- 1. Implement programming to promote patient access, engagement, and/or retention.
+Strategies and interventions may include, but are not limited to: - a) Contingency management in a format that is compliant with current local and Federal regulations; - b) Coordination with other behavioral and physical health system partners; - c) Employment training or financial training for patients; - d) Expanded clinic hours; - e) Facilitation of virtual communication or telehealth visits; - f) Family/social network engagement; - g) Health and wellness programming; - h) Mobile services (including screening, assessment, and induction onto medication); - i) Peer engagement; - j) Provision of bilingual/culturally responsive services; - k) Provision of child care; - 1) Targeted or expanded outreach; and/or - m) Team-based/multi-disciplinary approaches to treatment engagement and delivery. - 2.
+Track recipients of services and record relevant outcomes. - 3.
+Engage in continual quality improvement. - 4.
 Develop a sustainability plan that includes a description of how these grant funds will support start-up costs and facilitate the provision of Medicaid-billable services.